daandeheij/Meisterkopf/README.md

 ## Game description

 Meisterkopf is a 1 vs 1 online browser game.
 A player is either a codemaker or a codebreaker.
 At the start of the game, the codemaker will create a secret code of four colors.
 The codebreaker gets 8 guesses to guess the secret code.
+The pins on the right reveal whether a color was guessed correctly (black), or whether the color is included in the secret code but on a different position (grey).
 The players will switch roles when the round ends.
 After two rounds, the player with the highest score wins the game.

 <img width="285" alt="image" src="https://user-images.githubusercontent.com/26594161/182420696-7aafb577-d810-4e9c-8c78-09d3f04e2afb.png">